page title icon The Business Owner’s Roadmap to Personal Development

 • Self-education

-You don’t have to achieve perfection in order to realize great gains over time.
+On your roadmap to personal development, it’s important to understand that you don’t have to achieve perfection in order to realize great gains over time.

 Key Takeaways